jdidion/hon/README.md

 * --push Push to the remote after commit
 * --no-change: Do not add this commit message as an entry in the change list

+We should note that git already has a mechanism for performing arbitrary tasks prior to commit, called pre-commit hooks, which is orthogonal to, but completely compatible with, Hon.
+If you'd like to take advantage of this, we recommend the [pre-commit](https://github.com/pre-commit/pre-commit) framework.

 ### Changes

 Hon manages your CHANGES list for you.
 Changes can be added automatically when committing code using `commit`.
 The `change` command can also add an entry for you.
 Entries are always added to the current (top-most) block.